 1520.10: Succession Plan

 Credit Unions should reach out to their League/Association to learn more about potential leadership development programs, mentorship programs, job boards to assist with recruitment, executive search services, volunteer training and governance guidance, and DEI initiatives for development and recruiting.
-Model Content Published Date: 04/23/2024
+Model Content Revised Date: 10/03/2024

 This Succession Plan is based on the credit union’s policy of ensuring a smooth transition of leadership positions within the organization in the event of a departure.